It's the Easter Beagle, Charlie Brown (soundtrack)

 It's the Easter Beagle, Charlie Brown: Original Soundtrack Recording is a soundtrack album by American jazz pianist Vince Guaraldi released on March 21, 2025, in the U.S. by Lee Mendelson Film Productions.
-It is the soundtrack to the Easter-themed television special of the same name first broadcast on CBS on April 9, 1974.
+It is the soundtrack to the Easter-themed Peanuts animated television special of the same name first broadcast on CBS on April 9, 1974.

 Background

 Following the death of producer Lee Mendelson in December 2019, his family initiated a detailed review of the production archive in search of original music recordings from the Peanuts television specials.
 During the COVID-19 lockdowns in 2020, they uncovered a collection of analog session tapes recorded by Vince Guaraldi.
 These recordings, which had long been presumed lost, include Guaraldi's complete music cues along with arrangements by John Scott Trotter and multiple alternate takes.

 Penguin Recordings later transferred the tapes from the original one-inch and two-inch multi-track analog masters to high-resolution digital files at 192 kHz/24-bit for preservation and reissue.